 Make your SaaS policies crystal clear, explaining the "why" behind them.
 Quantify the wasted spend and data risks of maverick purchases.
 Secure executive sponsorship to underscore seriousness.

-2. Work with finance to flag unapproved SaaS expenses in audit reports:
+2. Work with finance to flag unapproved SaaS expenses:

 As mentioned, partnering with finance to proactively flag rogue spend in expense audits nips it in the bud.
 Managers will be more cautious about approving maverick purchases if it triggers extra scrutiny.